mhuijser/alpaca-forms/README.md

 alpaca-forms
 ===========

-A small plugin for wordpress to make it easily possible to maintain some forms based on alpacajs.
+# What does it do ?

+The alpaca-forms plugin is a small plugin for wordpress that generates a form on your page using alpacajs  (http://www.alpacajs.org/).
+On submission, the values of the form are gathered and mailed.

+# Installation

+Download the zip, and install it as a plugin in your wordpress instance

+# Use

-1) Put your alpaca javascript configuration in the js-dir (take a look at the example);
+1) Put your alpacajs javascript configuration in the js-dir (take a look at the example in the js-folder)

 2) Use the following shortcode to implement the form in a wordpress page:

 [alpacaform